wahrwolf/ba-thesis/chapters/300-method.md

 I calculated the distribution of word and sentence length for the original corpora, the validation, and the training data set.

 ## BPE
-Byte Pair Encoding was used to reduce the number of tokens to 32,000 as suggested by \cite{kobus:16}, by running the implementation of \cite{Sennrich:15}.
+Byte Pair Encoding was used to reduce the number of tokens to 32,000 as suggested by Kobus et al. \citeyear{kobus:16}, by running the implementation of Sennrich et al. \citeyear{Sennrich:15}.
 The unique sequence (@@) was used to mark word endings and pairs.

 ## Prefix Constraints
-Then the domain control mechanism 'prefix constraint' was applied as described by \cite{kobus:16}
+Then the domain control mechanism 'prefix constraint' was applied as described by Kobus et al. \citeyear{kobus:16}
 For each domain, all English sentences were prefixed with a unique domain token.
 Since the BPE algorithm produced token with a specific format, the domain tokens needed only a different pre- and suffix to became unique.